BruceEckel/OnJava8-Tools/README.md

    files.
 The `p1` files are inserted into the Java files as `/* Output:` and then the Java files are placed into the book.

+3. Visually check the output using Github Desktop.
+Run `e all` and `gradlew run` a second time to ensure nothing was corrupted.

-3. At this point if you run `_verify_output -a`, everything should show up as `exact_match`.
+4. At this point if you run `_verify_output -a`, everything should show up as `exact_match`.